inbrainlab/Short-Tracts-Automatic-Segmentation/README.md

 If you use something from this repository, please cite us as:
 Konell HG, Junior LOM, Dos Santos AC, Salmon CEG.
 Assessment of U-Net in the segmentation of short tracts: Transferring to clinical MRI routine.
 Magn Reson Imaging.
 2024 Sep;111:217-228. doi: 10.1016/j.mri.2024.05.009.
 Epub 2024 May 14.
 PMID: 38754751.

+###Collaboration
+We are open to collaborations!!
+Let's share data and enrich our work!

 Also, as the public dataset was used through HCP, remember to check the policy of them.

 ### References